dustinpfister/blog_posts/_posts/threejs-examples-wrap-module.md

 layout: post
 categories: three.js
 id: 1004
-updated: 2022-09-09 09:38:28
+updated: 2022-09-09 09:46:27
-version: 1.1
+version: 1.2
 ---

 The [vector3 class](/2018/04/15/threejs-vector3/) in threejs has a [clamp method](/2021/06/16/threejs-vector3-clamp/) that will clamp a vector3 instance to a given min and max vector range that forms a box area of sorts.
 On top of this clamp method there is also a clamp length method that will do the same as the clamp method only with respect to the vectors unit length so it will clamp the vector to a sphere like area.
 In addition to that of the clamp methods in the vector3 class there is also a clamp method in the Math Utils object as well, but I am not seeing any wrap methods in the Vector3 class.

-There are two general ways of going about treating bounderies one of which is to clamp them so that it is just not possible to continue out of a desired bounds, the other way though is to wrap them so that the value wraps around to an oposite side.
-I have [wrote a post on the wraping of the Vector3 class recently](/2022/09/02/threejs-vector3-wrap/), but I thought that I should continue with this and make a more refined wrap module as a [threejs example project](/2021/02/19/threejs-examples/).
+There are two general ways of going about treating boundaries one of which is to clamp them so that it is just not possible to continue out of a desired bounds, the other way though is to wrap them so that the value wraps around to an opposite side.
+I have [wrote a post on the wrapping of the Vector3 class recently](/2022/09/02/threejs-vector3-wrap/), but I thought that I should continue with this and make a more refined wrap module as a [threejs example project](/2021/02/19/threejs-examples/) which is what this post is about.

+There are a lot of features that come to mind when it comes to wrapping values in threejs beyond just having a simple wrap value method that works well.
+There is having a method that will wrap a Vector to a box like area, but I would also like to have a method that is the wrap equivalent of that clamp length method as well.
+There are a whole lot of other classes beyond that of the vector3 class so I would like to have wrap methods that also work well with the [Euler class](/2021/04/28/threejs-euler/) that is the go to class for angles rather than vectors.
+Also there are many projects in which this wrap method, or similar methods for wrapping would be useful such as with my [object grid wrap project](/2022/05/20/threejs-examples-object-grid-wrap/).

 <!-- more -->